-- If the site to be planted with native warm season grasses is currently occupied by cool season turf grasses, an herbicide application is recommended in the fall prior to spring planting.
+- If the site to be planted with native warm season grasses or wildflowers is currently occupied by cool season turf grasses, an herbicide application is required.
+Some fields that have been in turf grasses for many years may require two herbicide applications.
+The treatments should begin in mid-summer for fall plantings.
+For spring plantings, herbicide treatments should begin in late summer or early fall of the previous year.
 A standard mix of glyphosate and surfactant is typically sufficient.
 If the site is heavily colonized by invasive plants, additional targeted and/or broadcast treatments may be necessary.
-Staff from Ecological Services can tailor herbicide treatments based on invasive species present. - Disking should follow once the turf grass or pre-existing vegetation has been killed to break up dense thatch and allow the new seed to have more contact with mineral soil. - In activities that cause excessive soil compaction, such as log landings or gas development, the topsoil and subsoil should be segregated and piled before disturbance and returned to original contour with as little compaction as possible before seeding.
+Staff from Ecological Services can tailor herbicide treatments based on invasive species present. - Immediately prior to seeding (typically a week before seeding), disking should be used to break up dense thatch and allow the new seed to have more contact with mineral soil.
+If a native seed drill is to be used, disking may not be necessary.